siddhartha-gadgil/DeptWeb/_events/2021-07-30-farewell-gadadhar-misra.md

 title: Farewell Symposium for Prof. Gadadhar Misra
 ---
 We cordially invite you to the symposium commemorating the superannuation of Professor Gadadhar Misra (IISc Bangalore).
-The (online) symposium is organised by Profs.
-Subrata Shyam Roy and Shibanand Biswas of IISER, Kolkata.
+The (online) symposium is organised by Subrata Shyam Roy and Shibanand Biswas of IISER, Kolkata.

 The programme schedule for the symposium is as follows: